 The unique flavor and the crazy looking plant are kid favorites and they can be involved in growing romanesco broccoli.
 Learn how to grow romanesco and expose your friends and family to a unique brassica that can be used fresh or cooked.

 What is Romanesco?

-They grow much like cauliflower off of thick stalks with wide rough leaves.
-The central head gets large, and the entire plant can span two feet in diameter.
+Romanesco grows much like cauliflower, with thick stalks and wide, rough leaves.
+The central head gets large, and the entire plant can span 2 feet in diameter.
 Leave a large space for growing romanesco broccoli, as it is not only wide but needs plenty of nutrients to grow the huge heads.
-The plant is hardy in United States Department of Agriculture zones 3 to 10 and can grow well into fall in temperate areas.
+The plant is hardy in USDA growing zones 3 to 10 and can grow well into fall in temperate areas.

 How to Grow Romanesco

 Broccoli romanesco needs well drained soil in full sun.
 Prepare the seed bed with the addition of organic material and till well.
 Sow seeds in May if direct seeding.
 Planting broccoli romanesco in cooler zones is best done from starts.
 You can sow them in seed flats six to eight weeks before planting out.